chaos-dotcom/ProjectZeus/README.md

 ## Prerequisites

-*   Node.js (v14.x or later recommended)
+*   Node.js (v23.x or later recommended)
 *   npm (usually comes with Node.js)
-*   `rsync` installed on the server running WebSync TS and on any remote hosts.
+*   `rsync` installed on the server running Project Zeus TS and on any remote hosts.
-*   `sshpass` installed on the server running WebSync TS (for the "SSH Setup" feature to copy SSH keys).
+*   `sshpass` installed on the server running Project Zeus TS (for the "SSH Setup" feature to copy SSH keys).
     *   Debian/Ubuntu: `sudo apt-get install sshpass`
     *   macOS (Homebrew): `brew install hudochenkov/sshpass/sshpass` or `brew install sshpass`
 *   SSH access configured for any remote hosts you intend to use (passwordless key-based authentication is recommended for automated tasks).